 Anyway, stainless steel.
 It’s your friend.

-Now let’s look at some BUNN coffee makers!
+Now let’s look at some other BUNN coffee makers!

 BUNN GRB Velocity Brew 10-Cup Home Coffee Brewer